 The Dual Class Ranger/Cleric

 You can also gain the complete mix of Druid and Cleric spellbooks through dual classing if you’d rather progress through the Cleric levels faster.
 Originally it was thought that you need to be a high enough level Ranger (8) to get spells before dualing for this to work, but I’ve dualed at level 7 before and still got Druid spells as a Cleric thereafter.
+(Prior to the patch or in the original BG trilogy.)

 Dual classing a Ranger to Cleric at level 9 is efficient because it’s the last level that a warrior class receives 10HP/level; after that it’s a reduced amount.
 At level 13 warriors receive another 0.5 attacks per round — it’s always nice to have more attacks.
 The problem with level 13 is that it will take a lot of the game to regain the Ranger powers from the dual class, so you’ll be a single-classed priest for much of Shadows of Amn.